rainbowchook/face-app-api/README.md

 #### Bootstrap CDK project

-Bootstrap stack deployment for the CDK project by creating dedicated AWS resources e.g. Amazon S3 buckets, to be available to AWS CloudFormation during deployment.
+Bootstrap stack deployment for the CDK project by creating dedicated AWS resources to be available to AWS CloudFormation during deployment i.e. setting up Amazon S3 buckets to store CDK assets and a CloudFormation stack for managing CDK resources.

 Bootstrap can be run with a named profile.

 ```
 aws sts get-caller-identity